jamietre/CsQuery/source/README.md

 ### Change Log

+#### Version 1.3.5

+- [Issue #82](https://github.com/jamietre/CsQuery/issues/82) `DomObject.Text` property not returning correct text when nested text nodes are present
+- Index not being updated correctly for some node

+Some performance improvements:

+- Performance improvements in HTML parser
+- Defer index updates until next query, meaning index will not have to be rebuilt following DOM changes unless needed.

 #### Version 1.3.4

 - [Issue #76](https://github.com/jamietre/CsQuery/issues/76) Change Path to use `ushort` array instead of string to solve hash collission problem with index.